timgerstel/docs-site/docs/user-guide/install-zowe-smpe.md

 The Zowe SMP/E package is a distribution of Zowe version 1.9.0 with an FMID of AZWE001.

 Subsequent releases of the Zowe z/OS components are delivered as rollup PTFs on [zowe.org](https://www.zowe.org/download.html).
-- Prior to version 1.19.0, the Zowe release is packaged as two co-requisite PTFs, which are made available in a single Zip file.
+- For Zowe version 1.19.1 - 1.21.0, the Zowe release is packaged as one single PTF.
-- With the continuous optimization of the Zowe build size, starting with version 1.19.1, the Zowe release is packaged as one single PTF.
+- For other Zowe versions, the Zowe release is packaged as two co-requisite PTFs, which are made available in a single .zip file.

 Zowe release | PTF 1 | PTF 2